alexgerasimov73/react-autocomplete/README.md

 # README

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 This is the basic part of the component with auto-complete.
-For a better user experience I can finalize the following parts, but this will take a little more time:
+For a better user experience it needs to finalize the following parts:

-- better realization for styles
+- clean button for the input;
-- supporting label for the Input, icons, infinity load, and other
+- supporting label for the Input, icons, infinity load, and others;
-- outside click event for hidding dropdown
+- better realization of styles;
-- component can have multiselect selections
+- component can have multi-select selections;
-- some tests
+- some tests.

 ## Demo